hunsa/vutinfth/README.txt

 Description
 -----------
-The vutinfth document class is a LaTeX2e-based template for all theses written at the Faculty of Informatics at the TU Wien.
+The vutinfth document class is a LaTeX2e-based template for all theses written at TU Wien Informatics.
 This package includes the document class and its documentation as well as an example document that includes a short introduction to LaTeX.

 Support